What is Authentication?

 This redirects the user automatically to the login chooser UI where they can select their authentication method.
 What's important here is that it doesn't matter what state the user is in, that is Completely Logged In, Completely Logged Out, or Somewhere in between.
 The user might have logged in before and now we need them to log in again, or we might never have seen them.
 Irrespective of their current state, there is a single method that should drive this functionality.
 Often it is included in a single SDK method.

-Additionally, this code peforms all the necessary complexities for handling OAuth, SAML, OpenID, or any other necessary exchange.
+Additionally, this code performs all the necessary complexities for handling OAuth, SAML, OpenID, or any other necessary exchange.
 You might have heard about things like PKCE or Authorization Codes.
 But with this flow, that's unnecessary complexity, the method handles everything for you including the necessary cryptography.
 That means if your user needs MFA, FIDO2, WebAuthn, or anything else, this flow will automatically handle it for you.
 The OAuth, SAML, and others are taken care of by enabling Login through an Identity Aggregator.

 In the world of Login there are two kinds of providers, Identity Aggregators and Federated Identity providers.
 Some providers are only one of these, for instance Login with Google is a federated identity provider.
 It requires integration with OAuth, others are only Identity Aggregators, for instance AWS Cognito.
 Some providers are both such as Authress and others that can abstract away the the complexity of the underlying federated providers or provider first-class login that anyone can use.
 For instance, you can also "Sign up with Authress" and your users might create their own Authress account.